jadecobra/python_tdd_exercises/source/calculator/calculator_viii.rst

 ----

-* I add a :ref:`decorator function<how to make a decorator function>` to remove the repetition of the :ref:`if statements` because they are all the same
+* I add a :ref:`decorator function<what is a decorator function?>` to remove the repetition of the :ref:`if statements` because they are all the same

   .. code-block:: python
     :linenos: